 Fed up being single?

 Feeling lonely when you are single is common for many people.
 In fact, it’s normal at times.
 Do you find yourself alone and lacking compared to your doubled friends’ evenings together?
-Do you wish you also had someone to go running with, lie in with, or snuggle on the sofa with?
+Do you wish you also had someone to go running with, lie in with, date night with, or snuggle on the sofa with?
 It’s worth taking the time to ask yourself what you want.
 Really want.
 Do you want some fun with no commitment?
 Do you want something longer term?
 Or do you want Mr, Ms, or Mx Forever?

 On the rebound?